Albert0i/mysql-vs-redis/README-Part2.md

 [Contine to part three](README-Part3.md)

 #### IV.
 Database size
-Speed and size are contradiction with one and other.
+Time and space are contradiction with one and other.

 ![alt mysql size](img/mysql-size.JPG)